 - Optional pricing – offering optional extras together with the initial product to maximize revenue.
-For instance, an airline company will offer an optional extra such as a window seat, or a printer company will offer the option of adding shaving foam or extra blades into the cart on the purchase of a razor.
+For instance, an airline company will offer an optional extra such as a window seat, or a shaving company will offer the option of adding shaving foam or extra blades into the cart on the purchase of a razor.

 - Product line pricing – different products within the same product line have different price points.
 An example would be a smartphone company offering different models within the same product line but with different features (bigger, thinner, sturdier, etc.) or the same room type in a hotel having different rates due to amenities and facilities.

 Choosing the right eCommerce pricing strategy can be a tough, often intimidating process without the right data and analytics.
 Hopefully, this post explained some of the most used strategies today and their effectiveness.
 The four P’s (premium, penetration, price skimming, and psychological pricing), along with the economy and bundle pricing each have an approach that suits particular companies.
 Pricing your product follows the overall strategy of your business.
 Performing market research and competitor analysis will help you find that pricing sweet spot and cater to the psychology of your customers.

 If you found this useful and you’d like to learn how to take your pricing strategy to the next level, we invite you to download our free 20 secrets to designing the best pricing strategy eBook.
 Click below to take advantage of this opportunity.